-Third party security testing is performed by independent security researchers at irregular intervals on our hosting servers.
+Third party security testing is performed by independent security researchers at irregular intervals on our hosting servers and application layers.
 Findings from each vulnerability assessment are reviewed with the assessors, risk ranked and resolved swiftly.
 Intruder.io is used as an automated vulnerability scanner to automatically scan against known security threats and emerging ones.

 User and system activity is monitored for signs of abuse — by algorithms and humans.